alan-turing-institute/deepsensor/README.md

 `NewModel` can then be used in the same way as the built-in `ConvNP` model.
 See [this Jupyter notebook](https://github.com/tom-andersson/deepsensor_gallery/blob/main/demonstrators/extending_models.ipynb) for more details.

+## Citing DeepSensor
+If you use DeepSensor in your research, please consider citing this repository.
+You can generate a BiBTeX entry by clicking the 'Cite this repository' button on the top right of this page.